-I'm buying my first flat in Roker with a mortgage from Virgin Money.
-The sellers would not reduce the price so I negotiated 6k of extras instead.
-The property agent suggested that I not reveal to my lawyer about this side-deal as it would jeopardize my mortgage with the lender.
+I'm purchasing my first flat in Roker benefiting from help to buy.
+The sellers refused to reduce the amount so I negotiated five thousand pounds worth of extras instead.
+The house builders rep advised me not inform my lawyer about the extras as it could jeopardize my loan with Santander.
 Is this normal?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 I have been sourcing a conveyancing solicitor in Roker for my house move.
 Is it possible to check a firm’s complaints history with the profession’s regulator?